3miki/3miki/README.md

 ## Hi there! 👋

-I’m Miki, a Full-Stack Developer based in London, UK. 🇬🇧 I have a mix of experience in tech, sales and marketing, which helps me solve problems and create user-friendly software.
+I’m Miki, a Full-Stack Developer based in London, UK. 🇬🇧 I have a mix of experience in tech, sales and marketing, which helps me uncover insights, solve problems and create user-friendly software.

 🎓 Master’s Graduate in Computer Science from the UK
 <br>